kubos/kubos/docs/sdk-cheatsheet.md

 | `module.json` | This file is yotta's module description file |

-KubOS uses the yotta build/module system, which is where this file structure comes from.
+Kubos uses the yotta build/module system, which is where this file structure comes from.
 You can read more about yotta [here](http://yottadocs.mbed.com/).

 ## Selecting a target